 While earnings growth is arguably the most superior indicator of a company's financial health, nothing happens as such if a business isn't able to grow its revenues.
 After all, it's nearly impossible for a company to increase its earnings for an extended period without increasing its revenues.
 So, it's important to know a company's potential revenue growth.

 In the case of Pioneer Natural Resources, the consensus sales estimate of $4.95 billion for the current quarter points to a year-over-year change of -28.5%.
 The $19.9 billion and $20.9 billion estimates for the current and next fiscal years indicate changes of -18.1% and +5%, respectively.

 Last Reported Results and Surprise History

 The company beat consensus EPS estimates in each of the trailing four quarters.
-The company topped consensus revenue estimates just once over this period.
+The company could not beat consensus revenue estimates in any of the last four quarters.

 No investment decision can be efficient without considering a stock's valuation.
 Whether a stock's current price rightly reflects the intrinsic value of the underlying business and the company's growth prospects is an essential determinant of its future price performance.